 Pony Rides - Children too young for the trail ride may enjoy the Pony Rides available at the Tri-Circle-D Ranch at the Fort Wilderness Resort and Campground.
 No reservations are required.
-Pony rides are available from 10 AM – 4:30PM and cost $5 - $8 (cash only) + tax.
+Pony rides are available from 10 AM – 4:30PM and the fee is cash only, credit cards not accepted.
 Riders must be over age 2 and less than 80 pounds, no taller than 48-inches and able to hang on by themselves. to ride.
 A parent or guardian must lead the pony at all times.